 Regardless of what type of medical malpractice occurs, it’s likely to result in victims experiencing extreme physical pain and discomfort, emotional strain and stress, financial loss – and perhaps a lifetime of medical bills.
 The bottom line is that sub-standard medical care is never acceptable.

-Turn to an Experienced Cleveland Medical Malpractice Attorney Who Will Fight for You
+Turn to an Experienced Cleveland Medical Malpractice Lawyer Who Will Fight for You

 At The Robenalt Law Firm, Inc., our medical malpractice lawyers will fight for you when it comes to medical malpractice claims.
 We understand how hospitals, medical providers and insurance companies operate when it comes to medical malpractice claims.
 We also understand how intimidating it can feel for victims to take on these organizations alone.
 Let our years of experience in medical malpractice litigation work for you.
 We work on a contingency-fee basis, which means that there are NO fees unless we win.

 Keep in mind that the deadline to file an Ohio medical malpractice lawsuit is generally only one year from the date of injury.
 While there are exceptions, it’s important to contact an experienced medical malpractice lawyer as soon as possible to make sure you do not lose your ability to file.